ivanizag/bbz/README.md

 - Applecorn source code: https://github.com/bobbimanners/Applecorn

 ## Features
-Not all of the MOS entrypoints are defined and it ignores the VDU control codes.
+- Some of the MOS entrypoints and VDU control codes are defined.
-Can run BBC BASIC, including load and save, and most of the language ROMs.
+- Can run BBC BASIC and most of the language ROMs.
+- Saves and loads files from the host filesystem.
+- Does some of the mode 7 text coloring using ANSI escape codes on the terminal.
+Try `VDU 65,129,66,130,67,132,68,135,69,13,10` on BBC BASIC.

 ## Usage